 Ending stocks would be around 1.6 billion bushels, “which is still very comfortable, a little tighter than this year.
 We would end up with a farm price of around $2.10.
 If that is an accurate estimate of the cash price, you would see a $2.70 futures price sometime during the season, and conversely somewhere in the $1.70 range on the downside.”

-For a low-production scenario, Brugler has acreage at 80 million acres and an average yield of 133 bushels.
+For a low-production scenario, Brugler has corn acreage at 80 million acres and an average yield of 133 bushels per acre.
 Production would be 9.6 billion bushels.
-With little change in use, ending stocks would fall to 750 million bushels, only 6.7 percent of use.
+With little change in projected use, ending stocks would fall to 750 million bushels, only 6.7 percent of use.
 The farm price would be $2.52.

 Brugler’s high production scenario has corn acreage at 84 million acres and yield at 150 bushels.
 That would produce a near-record 11.4 billion-bushel corn crop.
 Carryout would balloon to 2.2 billion bushels, stock-to-use to 19.7 percent and the farm price would drop to $1.85.